RuneHerreman/zuyp/README.md

   <img alt="Architecture" src="https://img.shields.io/badge/Architecture-Clean%20%2B%20MVVM-orange">
 </p>

-Zuyp is an Android app I built on my own for the *Device Development* course (Applied Computer Science, Howest).
-It started as a coursework brief and turned into a full social planning app that touches most of the Android platform: local storage, REST APIs, a message broker, GPS and maps, geofencing, hardware sensors, the camera, foreground services and background work.
+Zuyp is an Android app I built solo for the *Device Development* course (Applied Computer Science, Howest).
+What began as a coursework brief grew into a full social planning app: plan a night out, split the costs afterwards, and keep the group connected and safe while it happens.

 ---